nohahatem24/MyPortfolio/README.md

 ## 👒 I wear many hats:

-UI/UX Designer, Flutter Developer, Graphic Designer, Creative Technologist, Software Engineer ...
+UI/UX Designer, Flutter Developer, Graphic Designer, Software Engineer, Creative Technologist ...

 Sometimes you might call me Artist ! 🎨🖌

 All fueled by a passion for building things that matter.

-## 💡 Curious, creative, and always learning.
+## 💡 Curious, creative, and always open to learning ⋆˙⟡

 ### 📌 Want to know more?
 Check out my portfolio below!